 What are the most popular ecommerce platforms right now?

-Here are three of the most popular ecommerce platforms available:
+Here are four of the most popular ecommerce platforms available:

 - BigCommerce: As you may glean from its name, BigCommerce is ideal for big retail brands.
 If you have a brick-and-mortar store and a large inventory, this ecommerce platform will be able to handle your online expansion.
 You can go in and tweak CSS or HTML to customize templates, but BigCommerce is understandable with little to no coding experience.
 This is a scalable and flexible platform with strong SEO capability.